 At St John’s our students are introduced to, and regularly use, a variety of technological devices to support their learning.
-This use is monitored at school and is a shared responsibility with parents at home.
-Wherever possible families are kept informed of the advancing skills of their children and the personal and security implications of devices used.
+This use is monitored at school and families are kept informed of the advancing skills of their children and the personal and security implications of devices used.

-Our Grades 5 and 6 students each have access to a school allocated iPad for curricular activities at school and all other students regularly use classroom allocated iPads.
+Our Grades 5 and 6 students each have access to a school allocated iPad and Headset for curricular activities at school and all other students regularly use classroom allocated iPads.

-Children are exposed to technology use from a young age with most families using mobile phones and engaged in some Social Media platforms.
-Being photographed and their images being shared is also a common occurrence for children.
-Therefore we see children confident in making their way around devices at school.
-Along with these skills it is vital that we support parents in teaching their children that this readiness to explore also must take into consideration the rights, responsibilities and possible consequences of device and internet use.
+Children are exposed to technology use from a young age with most families using mobile phones and engaged in some Social Media platforms, so modeled behaviour has a great impact. we believe it is vital that we support parents in teaching their children that their readiness to explore the online world also must take into consideration the rights, responsibilities and possible consequences of device and internet use, together with data sharing.

 Points to Note:

 - Personal electronic devices such as mobile phones, deemed necessary by parents for student safety travelling to and from school, must be handed into the school office on arrival at school day and collected at the end of the day.

 - Personal electronic devices including mobile phones are not permitted on school excursions or school camps.